Healthcare in West Midlands: Community services

 Birmingham Community Healthcare NHS Foundation Trust is the main NHS provider.

 In 2016, Stephen Dorrell was appointed to chair an independent board to advise and oversee the partnership between health and social services in the Birmingham and Solihull Sustainability and transformation plan as it developed over the following five years.

 All Together Better Dudley, a Multispecialty community provider, set up teams including social care, district health and practice based pharmacists which include voluntary sector link workers.
 As of 2016, this had reduced GP visits among the targeted patients.
 Plans to create the first integrated care trust in Dudley by splitting the Foundation Trust have been repeatedly delayed because of the difficulty of constructing a contract.

+The Nishkam Healthcare Trust in Handsworth is a charity established in 2012.
+It is part of the Sikh organisation Guru Nanak Niskham Sewak Jatha.
+The volunteers include 20 doctors and consultants and more than 25 pharmacists.
+They run two pharmacies, a dental service, a mental and emotional wellbeing project, a start-of-life initiative and a diagnostic centre.
+They see about 40,000 people a year, many of whom find it hard to access NHS services.